Photographic Wildlife Holidays/Tours to COSTA RICA Poison Arrow Frogs Hummingbirds and Toucans with Greentours

 Costa Rica is endowed with many superb wildlife lodges and we will stay in some of the best.
 All our lodges are either in national parks or have private nature reserves attached.
 We start with two nights at the lovely Bosque de Paz where comfortable rooms have balconies overlooking wonderful forest.
-Next are two nights at the excellent Tirimbina Lodge in wildlife-filled grounds.
+Next are two nights at the welcoming Laguna del Lagarto Lodge surrounded by 1250 acres of virgin tropical rainforest.
 Then we have two nights at Rancho Naturalista, quite simply one of Costa Rica’s premier wildlife lodges, both in terms of comfort and the wildlife found within the gardens and surroundings.
 We move to the highlands of San Gerardo for a three night stay at the excellent Savegre Lodge.
 Probably the highlight of this tour will be the next four nights at the gorgeous Bosque del Cabo where spacious cabins on the rainforest’s edge have large balconies overlooking the Pacific Ocean.
 The last night will be spent at the excellent La Cusinga.
 All accommodation on this tour has en suite facilities.

 UK direct return flights are from London Gatwick to San Jose, Costa Rica.
 Other indirect routes from regional UK Airports* are available.